Rock 'n' Roll History for

 May 14

-Bo Diddley's tune "Bo Diddley" debuts on the US R&B chart, where it will stay for 18 weeks, climbing to #1.
+Bo Diddley's tune "Bo Diddley" debuts on the Billboard R&B chart, where it will stay for eighteen weeks, including two at #1.
 The song will become his most successful record and introduces what will be known as the Bo Diddley beat.
+In 1998 it received a Grammy Hall of Fame Award and has been added to the Rock and Roll Hall of Fame's list of "500 Songs that Shaped Rock and Roll".

 May 14